 For the basics of clearing your land, you already made it on step 7.
 But if you want to go the further distance plowing your land is the way, it will make it much smoother and even.
 It also takes all that trim such as grass and wood chips, mixing it into the soil.
 If the goal is to plant nice grass or crops, this is the best way to make nutritious soil for that.
 Just be aware that it can also effect soil erosion, heavy rain will turn this dirt into mud.
 If your land is on a slope, the mud will naturally move down the slope.
 If it's flat, you won't have much of a problem, unless your area can flood easy.
 Without trees and plants, it could turn into a mess depending on the weather in your area.

-In Conclusion, after these steps you will have some land you won't even recognize.
+In Conclusion, after these steps you will have some land that you won't even recognize.
 It will be flat, clean and ready for anything you want.
 While this can be a big task to take on it is worth it for your land options and value.

 If you are looking for some professional help to clear your land or remove a problematic tree, visit The Local Tree Experts, they can help with this process nationwide.